ali-raheem/MacPi/README.md

 * use iptables to forward/NAT traffic to allow bridging?
 * IPv6?
 * Use SPI screen and buttons on raspberry pi

+## Notes

+* For raspberry pi (atleast) you will need to compile the macsec module.
+It's [easy](https://www.raspberrypi.org/documentation/linux/kernel/configuring.md), just make sure to enable macsec as a module in .config (uncomment `macsec m`).
+* There will be a performance hit, on my ancient laptop 950 mbps without macsec 850 mbps with macsec.
+On RPi1 60 mbps to 12 mbps testing with iperf3.